 Farrow & Ball Cornforth White

-"The color is slightly warm and subtle but saturated, so it looks great with everything," designers Lauren Buxbaum Gordon and Sasha Adler of Nate Berkus Associates.
+"The color is slightly warm and subtle but saturated, so it looks great with everything," says designer Lauren Buxbaum Gordon of Nate Berkus Associates.

 Benjamin Moore Gray Owl

 "It's a soft, warm gray that works beautifully in a white kitchen," designer Amanda Reynal of Reynal Interiors says.
 "It complements most stone countertop tones and allows for a multitude of accent colors."

 "This color mixes well with jewel-tone colors like emerald green and cobalt blues, which we are loving right now," designer Jay Jeffers says.